-‘Teen Mom 2’ Javi Marroquin Admits Feeling Disgusted Towards Kailyn Lowry
+‘Teen Mom 2’: Javi Marroquin Admits Feeling Disgusted Towards Kailyn Lowry

-The estranged Teen Mom 2 couple Javi Marroquin and Kailyn Lowry continue to air all of their dirty laundry via social media.
+The estranged Teen Mom 2 couple of Javi Marroquin and Kailyn Lowry continue to air all of their dirty laundry via social media.

 After an explosive conversation between the two during a recent episode of Teen Mom 2, Javi and Kailyn have recounted why their marriage came to an end in the first place.
 During an interview, Javi Marroquin even admitted that he feels disgusted every time he looks at his ex-wife.

-It was during a recent interview with US Weekly that Javi opened up about his feelings of disgust for Kailyn.
-For those who were hoping the Teen Mom 2 couple would work things out – it seems as if all hope is lost as Javi revealed during the interview that he is down with Lowry.
+It was during a recent interview with Us Weekly that Javi opened up about his feelings of disgust for Kailyn.
+For those who were hoping the Teen Mom 2 couple would work things out – it seems as if all hope is lost, as Javi revealed during the interview that he is down with Lowry.
 Marroquin also opened up about the fact that as more and more new secrets about his ex-wife are uncovered, he only grows to hate Kailyn more and more.

-“I’m disgusted when I look at her,” the young father – who shares three-year-old Lincoln with Kailyn – revealed.
+“I’m disgusted when I look at her,” the young father – who shares 3-year-old Lincoln with Kailyn – revealed.
 He went on to add that he is “absolutely” done with Lowry and wants nothing more to do with her as far as romance is concerned.

 “A very reliable source came up to me and brought some new things to light that I didn’t know about, so all of that went right out the window.”

-The root of the couple’s most recent feud appears to be a comment Kailyn made during the Teen Mom 2 after show.
+The root of the couple’s most recent feud appears to be a comment Kailyn made during the Teen Mom 2 after-show.
 One of the fans asked Lowry if she would ever get married or have additional children in the future.
 Kailyn noted that while she had no desire to get married again, she did want to have more children.

 After hearing Kailyn’s answer to the fan question, Javi was quick to post a reaction on social media.
 Marroquin noted that Kailyn claimed the only reason the two got a divorce was because he wanted more children and she didn’t.
 He, then, went on to slam the Teen Mom 2 star by pointing out the fact that he only continued to watch the show to make sure she doesn’t tell any lies about him or their relationship on television.